angeltorgon/components/src/components/Label/README.md

-# Text
+# Label

-This is a simple span tag.
+This is a simple label tag.